-On this day in 1776 the delegates to the Continental Congress signed the Declaration of Independence.
+On July 4, in 1776 the delegates to the Continental Congress signed the Declaration of Independence.
 With that signing our country was born.
 Today we celebrate America’s birthday.
 What are we celebrating and why should we remember?

 At a time when civil discourse is no longer assumed and disruption of basic rights is prevalent and frequent, it is well to consider and reaffirm the primacy of religious freedom to American democracy and celebrate it.